-This series of five lessons is written for primary school pupils aged 9-10 years (KS2 Year 5 in England, second level P5 in Scotland, Grade 4 in the USA).
+This series of five lessons is written for primary school pupils aged 9-10 years.
 Pupils compose musical phrases and write algorithms to play their phrases on pitched instruments (e.g. glockenspiels).

 The unit comprises five lessons of approximately 60 minutes each:

 - Making the micro:bit into a musical instrument

 - Modifying music programs, reviewing learning and evaluating the micro:bit as an accessible musical instrument.

 - can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - are responsible, competent, confident and creative users of information and communication technology

 Creative thinking, collaboration, problem-solving, critical thinking, evaluation, researching, presenting.